serclino/myPortfolio/README.md

  ![Preview image](./resources/images/projects/myPortfolio-full.png)

  ## Features
- * opening animation when you visit my website
+ * opening animation when you load the webpage
  * animated navbar when you hover over it
  * pop-up images within the Projects section
  * HTML form which takes advance of third party API, but thanks of AJAX there isn't redirect to the third's party webpage
- * night / day theme switcher; your browser will remember last setting you've made
+ * night / day theme switcher - your browser will remember last setting you've made
  * very cool mandatory scrolling
- * responsivness for desktop and mobile (portrait only) works nice, for tablet it isn't 100% optimized
+ * responsivness for desktop and mobile (portrait only) works nice; for tablet it isn't 100% optimized

  ## Sources
- I got inspiration from another Personal Portfolio Projects at Codecademy + great lecture was watching YT videos from Dev Ed.
+ I got inspiration from another Personal Portfolio Projects on Codecademy + great lecture was watching YT videos from Dev Ed.